 Platforms: PlayStation 3, Xbox 360, Wii U Windows

-The third entry in the series was not a sequel but a prequel, and that can be inferred from the title alone – Batman: Arkham Origins.
+The third entry in the series was not a sequel but a prequel, which can be inferred from the title alone: Batman: Arkham Origins.

 The game shows the player an earlier part in Batman’s career, following a younger and less experienced Bruce Wayne on his nighttime outings.
 After Black Mask, the game’s (alleged) main villain takes note of Batman’s interventions; he puts a massive 50-million-dollar bounty on his head.
 Soon enough, the inexperienced Dark Knight finds himself in over his head, having to face several professional assassins who may very well be out of his league.

-However, the formula did get a tad stale after two games, and the uninspired boss fights and lackluster environment design don’t exactly help the matter, leaving Origins as a rather weak link in the series.
+However, the formula did get a tad stale after two games, and the uninspired boss fights and lackluster environment design don’t exactly help the matter, making Origins a rather weak link in the series.

 Arkham Origins was released only for the PS3, the Xbox 360, the Wii U and Windows, never receiving a macOS port or an 8th-gen console remaster.